fortinsylvain/MyCpu/README.md

 ## Microcode and Control ROMs

+The microcode is stored in two 2864 EEPROM ICs.
+Originally, a BASIC program was used to translate a text file of micro-instructions into a .hex file.
+A homemade EEPROM programmer was built to write these files via the parallel port of an IBM PC XT.

+Today, a modern C# program performs the same translation into .hex format for programming.

 The ROM decoding table encodes how data moves between components.
 This reduces the number of control bits required by expanding microcode control using external PROMs.

 - ROM chips: **IC20** and **IC21** (74S188, 256×1 Open Collector PROMs)
 - These are *one-time programmable* PROMs.